joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 chest.
 This means that when the diaphragm contracts, the chest cavity will expand as normal, but this expansion will just suck air through the rupture and into the chest cavity; the lung won't inflate (or at least it won't inflate as much as it otherwise would).
+This might not necessarily be a serious problem.
-This picture is a bit simplified, however, because sometimes a bleb can pop and there can be a partial collapse, but it can resolve itself.
+Sometimes a bleb can pop and there can be a partial collapse that eventually resolves itself.
+If the rupture is small, it can heal before too much air leaks out and the remaining air on the wrong side of the rupture can slowly permeate back into the lung over the course of several weeks.

-A pneumothorax is very dangerous.
+But generally a pneumothorax is very dangerous.
 I was lucky because only a single lung collapsed, so I could still breathe, albeit shallowly.
 But if one lung completely collapses, it's only a matter of time before it causes the other lung to collapse as well.
 Once both lungs collapse you can't breathe at all and will